maxplanck-ie/ATACofthesnake/README.md

  - [ ] clean rule all declinations.
  - [ ] Figures per comparison in a subfolder
  - [ ] diffHeat DAG problem ?
+ - [ ] specify all input per 'module'

  - longer term to do: